DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 This happens because the Pi 3 Ethernet adapter is connected via the USB bus and the device hasn't been detected and configured by the time we're trying to configure it.
 We have to wait until eth0 is available.
 But how?

 A _sleep 1 (or 2 or 3)_ might work, but it's clumsy.
 Another method is to use an mdev action to call _ifup_ when the interface is detected.
-This is what we'll do in the next phase.
+This can be done by configuring the Pi to respond to hotplug events.

+## Using mdev as a hotplug device manager

 ___
 References: